Motor Bearing Noise Troubleshooting Guide: Causes, Diagnosis & Prevention

 Every electric motor naturally produces some level of sound when operating.
 These normal noises arise from several benign sources:

-• Airflow Noise: The movement of cooling air around the motor housing often creates a consistent, low hum.
+• Airflow noise: The movement of cooling air around the motor housing often creates a consistent, low hum.

 Key Components of Normal Bearing Noise